Crescent, Nevada

 Crescent is an unincorporated community in Clark County, Nevada, United States located along Nevada State Route 164.
-Originally founded as a mining town in the early 20th century, it remains as a small isolated community with a population of 12 as of the 2020 United States Census.
+Originally founded as a mining town in the early 20th century, it remains a small isolated community with a population of 12 as of the 2020 United States Census.

 History

 Turquoise mining and early gold mining

 Mining at the site currently known as Crescent dates back to turquoise mining done by prehistoric tribes, possibly the Aztecs or Toltecs, approximately 200 years before the first European settlers in America.
 The area is thought to have also been settled for gold mining by Mexican miners around the year 1863, who established a camp at the site.
 Approximately $500,000 worth of gold was extracted from the site from then up until 1878 when the camp was pillaged by a group of Mormon settlers, killing most of the mine's workers.

 The rediscovery of the turquoise mines in what would become Crescent is reported to have been made by prospector George Simmons, who first found the deposits in 1889 or 1890 while searching for copper and returned to the area two years later to begin mining upon realizing that he had found turquoise, as recorded by Frank R. Morrissey in a 1968 report titled "Turquoise Deposits of Nevada".
 Another, more-recent report from the Nevada Historical Society, which was published by the Nevada State Journal in 1976, suggests that a Native American man nicknamed "Prospector Johnnie" rediscovered these mines in 1894 whilst removing a calf that was trapped in a crevice, and began operating a turquoise mine himself.
-Reported in either source, the mine would be sold American Turquoise Company in 1896, who planned to monopolize the turquoise industry in the United States by purchasing nearly every turquoise mine in the country.
+Reported in either source, the mine would be sold to the American Turquoise Company in 1896, who planned to monopolize the turquoise industry in the United States by purchasing nearly every turquoise mine in the country.
 The mine would eventually be known as the Toltec Mine and would be operated by the American Turquoise Company for the next few decades, supplying American jewelry company Tiffany & Co. with the mineral.
 Production numbers from the mine remain unknown due to the American Turquoise Company's desire for secrecy, however some significant discoveries at the mine—such as a 320 carat turquoise stone found in 1903—would be reported by local news outlets.
 In the mid-1920s, the American Turquoise Company completely ceased operations at the Toltec Mine due to rising labor costs.